Rayyanalii/opencv-face-recognition-app/README.md

 ## Features

-- Upload labeled face images
+- Upload face images with label
 - Train OpenCV’s LBPH face recognizer
 - Test predictions on new images
 - See confidence scores